 Alcoholic beverages are estimated to contribute 0.7% to GWP and cereals 3.8%.
 A 2012 report from the BIER industry roundtable group graphed here indicates that malt contributes a significant proportion of around 39% when in bottles and 33% for cans.

+Therefore, a reduction in the carbon footprint of malt would be beneficial to beer.
 Clearly, much energy is used in making malt, which makes it a major contributor to the carbon footprint of beer and whisky.
 This can place it under threat of replacement in centuries old heritage beer brands as brewers look for opportunities to save embedded carbon in their raw materials.
 There are compelling arguments that there is no need to make such a draconian move.

 With novel technology and more to come we are already able to achieve significant reduction in the carbon footprint of malt and indeed it could in the longer term approach zero as the race to carbon zero brings on stream new technologies such as hydrogen power.
 Malting will necessarily be energy intensive, which is inevitable presently to create the flavours we all love, but the energy will be provided in a much more environmentally friendly way.
 Already Muntons malt is a super low carbon option for reducing the embedded carbon in beer, whisky and other foods and beverages.